30 Of Mice and Men Dream Quotes With Page Numbers

 George and Lennie’s dream, as expressed in Chapter 3 of John Steinbeck’s “Of Mice and Men,” is to achieve self-sufficiency by owning a farm.

 They imagine raising livestock like cows and pigs and growing their own vegetables.
-They want a feel of belonging, without needing to move around for work or to live in bunkhouses.
+They want a feeling of belonging without needing to move around for work or live in bunkhouses.

 Their dream includes simple pleasures like keeping pigeons and having the liberty to invite friends to stay with them.
 They desire complete autonomy where they can dismiss anyone they dislike, vividly caught in their idea of telling an unwanted person to leave, and they can do so.